liammcluckie/Cook-House/README.md

 - The main schema used in this project is ObjectId.
     - The objectId schema type provides 12-bit MongoDB-specific unique values that can be used as identifiers for objects.
-    - This assigned to any document added to a collection in the database in order to manipulate it at a later date by searching the database by using the ObjectId.
+    - This is assigned to any document added to a collection in the database in order to manipulate it at a later date by searching the database by using the ObjectId.

 - Below is the database diagram plan used for structuring the database in this project.